 - Strong interpersonal skills.

-Headquarters selections include the FBI’s main headquarters locations in Washington, D.C., as well as Quantico, Virginia; Clarksburg, West Virginia; Huntsville, Alabama; and Winchester, Virginia.
-Quantico opportunities include the Training, Operational Technology or Laboratory Divisions.
-Clarksburg offers opportunities at our Criminal Justice Information Services, Winchester offers opportunities at our Records Management Division, and Huntsville offers opportunities at our Terrorist Explosive Device Analytical Center (TEDAC).
+Headquarters selections include the FBI’s main Headquarters in Washington, D.C., as well as Quantico, VA; Clarksburg, WV; and Winchester, VA.
+Quantico opportunities include the Training, Operational Technology or Laboratory divisions.
+Clarksburg offers opportunities in Criminal Justice Information Services and Winchester offers Records Management division opportunities.
+To learn more about the different FBI Headquarters divisions please click here.

 Collegiate Hiring Initiative